krlawrence/graph/README.md

 The site is currently being setup and populated - Please check back again regularly

 LATEST NEWS:
+[Nov-03-2017] Revision 271 was just published in all formats.
+Several improvements and additions.
 [Oct-27-2017] Revision 270 was just published in all formats.
 Fixes issue #6 and adds more to Janus section.
 [Oct-23-2017] Quite a lot has been added to the Janus Graph section - more to come soon
 [Oct-15-2017] Experimental - The /book folder now includes DOCBOOK, EPUB and MOBI format versions of the book.